sumukhprasad/package-sanskrit/README.md

 Installation
 ============

-If `sktbugxx.txt` files exist, you may want to implement any changes or patches first.

 Run the metafont program on the eight font source files (the typical command would be `mf "\mode=ljfour; mag=1; input skt8;"` to produce the